 Cabinet is an art and culture magazine that approaches the world with an expansive definition of both these terms.
 We are interested in almost any subject matter, as long as your take on it is original and demonstrates how the apparently familiar world around us is in fact artificial, fascinating, and strange.
 Cabinet appreciates the unorthodox—daring theses, unfashionable stances, minute observations, forgotten cultural practices, and found documents.

 We welcome historical material that sheds light on current cultural issues and are also interested in non-artistic practices that carry an aesthetic surplus.
 We publish a wide range of voices, ranging from the academic to the surreal.
 Our approach is to juxtapose high seriousness with the playful (“joco-serioso,” as it were).
-We encourage you to see what kind of material we are interested in by looking at the list of contents of our past issues.
+We encourage you to see what kind of material we are interested in by looking at our past issues; the vast majority of articles from our sold-out issues are online for free.
 Click on any issue cover on this page.

 Articles about contemporary art should be idea- rather than person-driven.
 We avoid articles that are about a single artist's work, including interviews; nor do we run reviews or news items about forthcoming art world events.
 There are excellent venues that do so.
 (These excellent venues are often glossy and offer enormous writers' fees.
 Follow this link to visit the best of them).